joshualeejunyi/tp/docs/DeveloperGuide.md

 ### Program management
+#### [Implemented] Assign, List, Log workouts in Weekly program, and view today's workout plan.
+ByteCeps streamlines the management of the user's weekly program by following the same general multi-step pattern as above for workout and exercise management.
+Namely, the steps consist:
+1. Input processing
+2. Command identification
+3. Command validation
+4. Command execution
+5. Result display

+The first 2 steps will be omitted in the sequence diagrams following this overview for brevity purposes, as they are similar to the explanations offered in workout and exercise management.

+The following are the possible commands the `WeeklyProgramManager` object can run:
+- `program /list` to list out the weekly program.
+- `program /assign LegDay /to Monday` for assigning a workout to a specific day.
+- `program /log Squats /weight 90 100 110 /reps 12 10 8 /sets 3` for logging a specific exercise done today.
+- `program /clear` for clearing the entire weekly workout plan.
+- `program /clear Monday` for clearing a specific day's workout plan.
+- `program /today` for viewing today's workout.

 #### Logging an exercise
 Below is the sequence diagram of the command `program /log <EXERCISE_NAME> /weight
 <WEIGHT> /sets <NUMBER_OF_SETS> /reps <NUMBER_OF_REPS> /date <DATE> ` being run: